pooky-labs/smart-contracts/docs/POK.md

 ```

 _Restrict the $POK transfers between accounts.
+Requirements:
-- Do not allow transfer between users if they are disabled, see {POK-setTransferEnabled}.
+- Transfer between accounts if they are disabled, see {POK-setTransferEnabled}.
-- Mints and burns are always allowed.
-- POOKY_CONTRACT can always send and receive tokens._
+- POOKY_CONTRACT can always send and receive tokens.
+- Mints and burns are always allowed._